davidosomething/dotfiles/vim/README.md

 - `pip install neovim` in the virtualenv
 - `pip install jedi` for python completion while still in the virtualenv
-- You can now switch back to whatever python (`pyenv deactivate`) you want, `init.vim` for neovim startup is already configured to find the `neovim3` virtualenv.
+- You can now switch back to whatever python (`pyenv deactivate`) you want, `init.vim` for Neovim startup is already configured to find the `neovim3` virtualenv.
 - `:UpdateRemotePlugins` if installing/upgrading python-based plugins like deoplete.